 It was just the thing for growing my confidence, in many ways.
 That challenging trek helped me find my inner courage which gave me a good kickstart for college and my early work life.
 It was life changing.
 I’m so glad I did it.

 Now that I had tapped into courage, I thought maybe I was all set because that was the big problem I was always trying to solve.
 And then…

 Part 2: Bold first jobs > burnout.

-I pushed myself hard through college, spoke up more and more, followed my passions, and took on a big job (teaching!) right out of college…. which eventually led to burnout.
-Same thing at another big job, and even worse burnout the second time.
+I pushed myself hard through college, spoke up more and more, followed my passions, and took on a big job (teaching!) right out of college.
+And that job eventually led to burnout.
+Same thing at another big job (human resources), and even worse burnout the second time.
 What gives?